bajor/ai-tools-i-use-presentation/slides.md

 - tip - personalize it - tell him that for example you are python coder form poland <SHOW HERE SCREENSHOT> - once it nows that it will give you more tailored answers.
 - can use it just by speaking to it if you're walking somewhere or sth <screnshot from app> or you wanna practice language

 ---

+# codex

-# codex - from June 3 for ChatGPT Plus users
+available from June 3 for ChatGPT Plus users

+---

 https://openai.com/index/introducing-codex/

 - cloud-based software engineering agent taht can work on many task in parallel.